nexcess/puppet-ksplice/README.md

 * ksplice_kernelversion: effective kernel version
 * ksplice_kernelmajversion: effective kernel major version
 * ksplice_kernel_package_version: effective version of the distribution's kernel package

-## Limitations

-The module works with currently supported versions of CentOS, RHEL, Debian, Ubuntu, and Fedora.
-It has been tested on CentOS, Debian, Ubuntu, and Fedora.
-It can probably work on Oracle Linux and Scientific Linux with minimal work.

 ## Development